 3. Boston University

 Google Creative Lab’s Manager Henry “Hank” Hughes studied at BU—so you know this communications major is legit.
-Students can focus in advertising, general communication, film & television, journalism or public relations.“I am a public relations major and BU is one of the only universities to have a PR major instead of mass communication.
+Students can focus in advertising, general communication, film & television, journalism or public relations.“I am a public relations major and BU is one of the only four-year universities to have a PR major instead of mass communication.
 They also require students to have a concentration outside of COM in order to be interdisciplinary,” said freshman Julia Sohn.
 Outside the classroom, students can join BU’s chapter of AdClub.
 Members of the AdClub can enter the National Student Advertising Competition, an annual contest where over 150 colleges create a strategic campaign and pitch it to advertising professionals.
 Students interested in film and TV can join Growling Dog Productions, where they can develop and produce their own TV programs.

 2. Elon University